 Anyone can apply for Medicaid any time.
 You do not need to be on disability.
-Just contact your state Medicaid office or apply online through the Health Insurance Marketplace.
+Just contact your state Medicaid office.

 The Medicaid rules vary a lot by state.
 In some states it is quite easy to get on Medicaid, and in other states it is quite difficult.